darrio-dk/travel-switzerland/Readme.md

 - CSS

-    - No errors were returned when passing through the (Jigsaw) validartor
+    - No errors were returned when passing through the (Jigsaw) validator

 - Accessibility

-    - Running the Lighthouse test on Chrome I confirmed that accesibility reached the valid number
+    - Running the Lighthouse test on Chrome I confirmed that accessibility reached the valid number

 ![Alt text](assets/images/Screenshot%20(34).png)